 Tanzania

-To support climate-smart solutions that support farmers in their decision making, Weather Impact, Tanzania Agricultural Research Institute (TARI), ESOKO and Tanzania Youth Espouse for Gender and Development (TYEGD) will develop, provide and test a location-specific dynamic Agri-Weather Advisory service.
+To support climate-smart solutions that support farmers in their decision making, Weather Impact, Tanzania Agricultural Research Institute (TARI), ESOKO and Tanzania Youth Espouse for Gender and Development (TYEGD) are working together in the Kilimo Thabiti project.
+We develop, provide and test a location-specific dynamic Agri-Weather Advisory service.
 To tailor this service to the farmer and make it crop-specific, the development goes beyond sending general weather forecasts and farming advisories.

 Cassave and maize